Kiuwan logo

 Luckily, there are a few ways to do this:

-1. Use The DevSecOps Model
+1. Use the DevSecOps Model

 Short for development, security, and operations, DevSecOps is an approach to platform design, culture, and automation that makes security a shared responsibility at every phase of the software development cycle.
 It contrasts with traditional cybersecurity approaches that employ a separate security team and quality assurance (QA) team to add security to software at the end of the development cycle.

 Cybersecurity teams can follow the DevSecOps model when using SAST and SCA to mitigate vulnerabilities by implementing both tools and approaches at every phase of the software development cycle.
 To start, they should introduce SAST and SCA tools to the DevSecOps pipeline as early in the creation cycle as possible.
-Specifically, they should introduce the tools during the coding stage, during which time the code for the program is written.
+Specifically, they should introduce the tools during the coding stage, when the code for the program is written.
 This will ensure that:

-• Security is not just an afterthought
+• Security is not just an afterthought.

-• The team has an unbiased way to root out bugs and vulnerabilities before they reach critical mass
+• The team has an unbiased way to root out bugs and vulnerabilities before they reach critical mass.

 2. Integrate SAST and SCA Into the CI/CD Pipeline